- Home

 Depending on your age at death, your pension may pass to them tax-free, and it won’t form part of your estate for Inheritance Tax purposes either.

-When you save into a pension, you are essentially building a nest egg for your financial future, whilst also having peace of mind that your loved ones will benefit in the event of your death.
+When you save into a pension, you are essentially building a nest egg for your financial future, whilst also having peace of mind that your loved ones will benefit from your pot in full in the event of your death – for now at least.
 In contrast, when you pay life insurance premiums, unless you have whole of life cover, your loved ones may not see any payout at all unless you die within the policy term.

 It’s also important to note that the cost of life insurance can jump significantly once you reach the age of 50, often making it a big expense to fork out for every month, especially when many of us are already struggling to cover rising living costs.

-Here, we weigh up the pros and cons of relying on your pension rather than life insurance to provide for your dependants when you’re no longer around.
+Here, we weigh up the pros and cons of relying on your pension rather than life insurance to provide for your dependents when you’re no longer around.

 Will my loved ones get my pension when I die?